 Hopefully, we can return to Rockport and Cape Ann in the near future to sample even more of the delights.
 There were a few restaurants we wanted to try buy didn’t have time, including Studio Crepe, Top Dog, and My Place by the Sea.

 Places to Stay in Rockport MA

 Comfortable accommodation helps to ensure your travels are the most fun they can be.
-Fortunately, there are plenty of Rockport MA hotels to fit the bill.
+Fortunately, there are plenty of hotels that fit the bill.
 We stayed in two lodgings on our trip and enjoyed both very much, the Sally Webster Inn (one of the top-rated Rockport hotels on Booking.com), and the Periwinkle Cottage.